Getting started with QTUM StakeBox

 Note: You cannot stake coins with a locked wallet

 First step is to make sure you can access your wallet otherwise you will not be able to stake.
-To decrypt your wallet type in the following command in the command line replacing password with the password you set to encrypt your wallet:
+To decrypt your wallet go to Settings > Unlock Wallet..

 Splitting your balance into multiple transactions